base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-deploy-to-vercel.md

 ## Testing the Cast

 Open the [Frame Validator] and paste in your link.
-You may need to add junk data to your url with `?1234` to bypass caching of previous versions.
+Viewing a frame from the validator will re-cache it for **future** casts, but it **will not** change any existing casts of the frame.

 Click `Load`.
 You should see: